project-chip/connectedhomeip/docs/silabs/thread/FAQ.md

 -   How can I find the IP address of my Raspberry Pi?

-    -   First, make sure the Raspberry Pi is connected to a network (ethernet or wifi).
+    -   First, make sure the Raspberry Pi is connected to a network (ethernet or Wi-Fi).
 This page has more information on the same:
         [Setting up the Matter Hub (Raspberry Pi)](RASPI_IMG.md)
     -   Refer to this page for general questions on finding the Raspberry Pi on your network: [Finding your Raspberry Pi](../general/FIND_RASPI.md)